JerryKu/ISBN-LookUp/README.md

 Used openlibrary API

-Solutions written with jQUery and without jQuery.
+Solutions written with jQuery and without jQuery.